 The SDG Policy Initiative uses the SDGs as a framework for bringing together policymakers and researchers to inform evidence-based solutions for a sustainable future.

 What are the SDGs?

-In 2015 all 193 member countries of the UN adopted the Sustainable Development Goals (SDGs) as a “blueprint to achieve a better and more sustainable future for all” (UN).
-The 17 SDGs bring together communities around a broad set of clearly defined time-bound goals to 2030.
+In 2015, all 193 member countries of the UN adopted the Sustainable Development Goals (SDGs) as a “blueprint to achieve a better and more sustainable future for all” (UN).
+The 17 SDGs bring together communities around a broad set of clearly defined time-bound goals for 2030.
 Each goal has a list of indicators that represent a concerted effort by the international statistical community for a unified system of measurement.
 The SDGs offer a globally accepted framework that can bring academia, business, civil society, and government together around the common purpose of a sustainable and inclusive future.

 Where We Are